 Buy the cheapest skip the line tickets for the Eiffel Tower in Paris here!
 Otherwise, you must be prepared to queue.
-The long lines beneath are all part of the Eiffel Tower experience but not much fun when you need to wait for multiple hours.
+The long lines beneath are all part of the Eiffel Tower experience but not much fun when you need to wait.
 The tower gets as many as 32,000 visitors a day in high summer.
 Even if you arrive before opening time, you won’t be alone.
 That said, there is more chance of shorter queues at mealtimes, on foggy days, in winter, or late at night when the coach tours have gone.
 Therefore, these priority advance tickets save you time with fast-track security checks and no need to queue at the Eiffel Tower ticket offices.

 Facts & Figures Eiffel Tower

 - The Eiffel Tower was built for the 1889 Paris Exposition and was not intended to be permanent.
 The height of the Eiffel Tower varies by 5.9 inches (15 cm) as a result of temperature changes.

 - 1,665 steps are needed to climb all the way to the top of the Eiffel Tower.